-Performance outcomes Acceptable outcomes Applicant response For assessable development Development in a High landscape value area PO1 Development within High landscape value areas identified on the Landscape values overlay maps contained in Schedule 2: (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; (b) is effectively screened from view from a road, lookout or other public place by an existing natural landform or native vegetation, or will be effectively screened by native vegetation within 3 years of construction; (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; (e) avoids detrimental impacts on landscape values AO1.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
+Performance outcomes Acceptable outcomes Applicant response For assessable development Development in a High landscape value area PO1 Development within High landscape value areas identified on the Landscape values overlay maps contained in Schedule 2: (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; (b) is effectively screened from view from a road, lookout or other public place by an existing natural landform or native vegetation, or will be effectively screened by native vegetation within 3 years of construction; (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; (e) avoids detrimental impacts on landscape values and excessive changes to the natural landform as AO1.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
 Note - Height is inclusive of roof height.
 AO1.2 Buildings and structures are setback not less than 50 metres from ridgelines or peaks.
 AO1.3 Development is screened from view from roads or other public places by an existing natural landform or an existing native vegetation buffer.
-AO1.4 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (a) development follows the natural; contours of the site; N/A The application does not propose any physical development that would detract from the site's landscape values.
-The application does not propose any physical development that would detract from the site's landscape values.
+AO1.4 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (a) development follows the natural; contours of the site; N/A No development is proposed in the High landscape value area.
+No development is proposed in the High landscape value area.

 Performance outcomes Acceptable outcomes Applicant response a result of the location, position on site, scale, design, extent and alignment of earthworks, roads, driveways, retaining walls and other on-ground or in-ground infrastructure; (f) avoids detrimental impacts on landscape values and views as a result of the location, position on site, scale, design and alignment of telecommunications facilities, electricity towers, poles and lines and other tall infrastructure; (g) extractive industry operations are avoided.
 Note - A visual impact assessment is undertaken in accordance with Planning scheme policy SC6.6 - Landscape values in order to satisfy performance outcomes. (b) buildings are split level or suspended floor construction, or a combination of the two; (c) lightweight materials are used to areas with suspended floors.
 Note - Examples of suitable lightweight materials include timber or fibre cement boards or sheeting for walls and factory treated metal sheeting for walls and roofs.
 AO1.5 The external features, walls and roofs of buildings and structures have a subdued and non-reflective palette.
 Note - Examples of suitable colours include shades of green, olive green, blue green, grey green, green blue, indigo, brown, blue grey, and green yellow.
 N/A AO1.6 No clearing of native vegetation occurs on land with a slope greater than 1 in 6 (16.5%).
 The application does not propose any vegetation clearing.
-Where for accommodation activities or reconfiguration of a lot in a High landscape value area, development demonstrates that the height, design, scale, positioning on-site, proposed construction materials and external finishes are compatible with the landscape values.
-Note - A visual impact assessment undertaken in N/A accordance with Planning scheme policy SC6.6 - Landscape values may be required.
+AO1.7 Where for accommodation activities or reconfiguration of a lot in a High landscape value area, development demonstrates that the height, design, scale, positioning on-site, proposed construction materials and external finishes are compatible with the landscape values.
+Note - A visual impact assessment undertaken in No development is proposed in the High landscape value area. accordance with Planning scheme policy SC6.6 - Landscape values may be required.
 AO1.8 Advertising devices do not occur.
 N/A